 This retreat doesn’t ask you to pay your way... rather, we ask you to fundraise for a cause that’s near and dear to all of our hearts.

-Take what you need in Montana, but give back to the cause that got you there.
+Take what you need in Alaska, but give back to the cause that got you there.

-By fundraising for Riding On Insulin using our easy-to-use partner fundraising website, Classy, you’ll rest assured that your trip to Montana is not only a needed boost for you, but also provides necessary life experience for kids with T1D at our action sports camps around the world.
+By fundraising for Riding On Insulin using our easy-to-use partner fundraising website, Classy, you’ll rest assured that your trip is not only a needed boost for you, but also provides necessary life experience for kids with T1D at our action sports camps around the world.
 Other than hard costs like food, transport, etc., nearly the entire amount fundraised will go toward camp programming for kids.
 The Busbys are donating the entire facility to this cause during one of the most spectacular seasons in the Arctic — and they wouldn't have it any other way.

-A Classy Fundraising Page + a $500 USD nonrefundable donation to that page is required to secure your spot.
-Yes, the $500 USD counts toward your fundraising total!
-All fundraising goals are shown in Classy in US Dollars, and all flights must be within the USA.
-If you're coming from Canada or abroad and want to come to this event, please reach out and we can custom-craft a fundraising goal for you!
+A Classy Fundraising Page + a $1,000 USD nonrefundable donation to that page is required to secure your spot.
+Yes, the $1,000 USD counts toward your fundraising total!
+All fundraising goals are shown in Classy in US Dollars.

 WHAT’S NOT INCLUDED: